complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 ### Name Generators

 After clicking through the information screens, we encounter the first name generator stage of our interview, which is where the participant will name alters.
 Name generation is clearly a fundamental task in all network interviewing, and so Network Canvas offers [configurable and customizable](../interface-documentation/name-generator.md) behaviours to suit different research designs.
+We will now briefly discuss these in turn, in the context of the sample protocol.

 #### Quick add

-Here, we use the ["quick add"](../interface-documentation/name-generator.md#using-quick-add) name generator interface, which is designed to be ultra-low response burden, and only require that a participant provide a name or label to create a node.
+Our first stage uses the ["quick add"](../interface-documentation/name-generator.md#using-quick-add) name generator Interface, which is designed to be ultra-low response burden, and only require that a participant provide a name or label to create a node.
 We add nodes by clicking the button on the bottom right, typing a name, and pressing enter (or clicking the node icon).
 When you are finished, either click the button again, or click away, to close the input.

 {% include nc-image src="/assets/img/sample-protocol/quick-add.png" caption="The Name Generator (using quick add)" %}{: .macos-screenshot }

-We have configured a single [prompt](../key-concepts/prompts.md) for this stage ("Within the past 6 months, who have you felt close to, or discussed important personal matters with").
+The stage is configured with a single [prompt](../key-concepts/prompts.md) ("Within the past 6 months, who have you felt close to, or discussed important personal matters with").
 Prompts are defined by the researcher for a given stage, and frame the data collection task.
 Many Interfaces support the use of multiple prompts on a stage.
 If a stage is configured with multiple prompts, the "next" and "previous" buttons will move between them automatically.

 #### Side panels